-- 1. Start the Siemens SIMATIC Manager with your project. - 2. ▶ Open the dialog window for ZIP file selection via 'File → Retrieve'. - 3.
-Select the according ZIP file and click at [Open]. - 4.
-Select a destination folder where the blocks are to be stored. - 5.
-Start the extraction with [OK].

-Open library and transfer blocks into the project

-- 1. Den the library after the extraction. - Open your project and copy the necessary blocks from the library into the directory "blocks" of your project. - ⇒ Now you have access to the VIPA specific blocks via your user application.
+Overview The integration into the Siemens SIMATIC Manager requires the following steps: 1.
+Load ZIP file 2.
+Retrieve" the library 3.
+Open library and transfer blocks into the project Load ZIP file Navigate on the web page to the desired ZIP file, load and store it in your work directory.
+Retrieve library Start the Siemens SIMATIC Manager with your project.
+2. ▶ Open the dialog window for ZIP file selection via 'File → Retrieve'.
+Select the according ZIP file and click at [Open].
+4. Select a destination folder where the blocks are to be stored.
+5. Start the extraction with [OK].
+Open library and transfer 1.
+Open the library after the extraction. blocks into the project Open your project and copy the necessary blocks from the library into the directory "blocks" of your project. \Rightarrow Now you have access to the blocks via your user application.
+Are FCs used instead of SFCs, so they are supported by the System

-Are FCs used instead of SFCs, so they are supported by the VIPA CPUs starting from firmware 3.6.0.
+300S VIPA CPUs starting from firmware 3.6.0.